edgelesssys/marblerun.sh/content/docs/additional-workflows/update-manifest.md

 ## Requirements
 In order to deploy an Update Manifest, the original Manifest, you need to be in possession of a certificate/private key pair which has been defined in the `Admins` section of the original Manifest, as described in ["Defining a Manifest"]({{< ref "docs/workflows/define-Manifest.md#manifestmarbles" >}}).

-If no administrator has been initially set up, no Manifest Updates can be performed, meaning you have to redeploy your service mesh.
+If no administrator has been initially set up, no Manifest Updates can be applied.

 ## Defining an Update Manifest
 The format of an Update Manifest follows the syntax of the original Manifest, though it only expects to contain a package name and a new `SecurityVersion` value set for it.